Contents

 • Amazon Relational Database Service (Amazon RDS) to easily set, use, and scale relational databases in the cloud;

-• Amazon Elastic Compute Cloud (Amazon EC2) with the deepest and broadest computing platform, offering over 475 instances and set of the latest processors, storages, networks, operation systems, and purchase models for practically any load;
+• Amazon Elastic Compute Cloud (Amazon EC2) with the deepest and broadest computing platform, offering over 475 instances and a set of the latest processors, storages, networks, operation systems, and purchase models for practically any load;

 • AWS Availability Zones to distribute apps natively around the globe;